WhatsAppCall

 Flexible tail and isolation valve leaks

-Modern mixers rely on flexible tails and small isolation valves.
+Modern mixers rely on flexible braided tails and small isolation valves.
 A leak here can damage cupboards even when the tap above looks dry.
+Braided tails should be checked for rust, kinks, bulging, fraying and age; many homeowners plan proactive replacement around five to seven years, or sooner where pressure, corrosion or damp cupboard conditions are present.

 What to look for: Wet shelves, swollen cupboard boards, corrosion around small valves or drops on braided hoses.